livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

   <p>This year, Santa decided you’ve been especially good and left you a shiny new Python Processing Unit (pypu) — a mysterious PCIe accelerator built to finally quiet all the elves who won’t stop grumbling that “Python is slow” 🐍💨.
 This festive silicon snack happily devours .pyc bytecode at hardware speed… but Santa forgot to include any userspace tools, drivers, or documentation for how to actually use it. 🎁 All you’ve got is a bare MMIO interface, a device that will execute whatever .pyc you can wrangle together, and the hope that you can coax this strange gift into revealing an extra gift.
 Time to poke, prod, reverse-engineer, and see what surprises your new holiday hardware is hiding under the tree. 🎄✨</p>
 </blockquote>

 This time the description for the challenge is quite useful to get an idea about what's hapening.
-We have the source code for this mysterious device, and it is loaded into QEMU by the `runs.h` script:
+We have the source code for this mysterious device, and it's loaded into QEMU by this `run.sh` script:
 ```bash
 #!/usr/bin/exec-suid -- /bin/bash -p